dabergotzDesign/git_cheatsheet/cheatsheet.md

 ### upload files to github
 - git clone = clone repo to your machine. use command & the link to that repo

-- git init = initialize/create new file in your repo (file is in "working directory")
+- git init = Create an empty Git repository or reinitialize an existing one (file is in "working directory")

 - git add = adds the new file to the "staging area" / checks if file is good to commit